WCS Arctic Beringia: Supporting Yukon River salmon restoration for the benefit of ecosystems and communities

 Staff from WCS Arctic Beringia and WCS Canada meeting in Whitehorse, Yukon Territory in 2024

-The health of Yukon River salmon populations is a priority for WCS, not only because of the ecological importance of salmon for fish, birds, and mammals in protected areas such as the Koyukuk National Wildlife Refuge, Gates of the Arctic National Park, and the Arctic National Wildlife Refuge, but also our employees are members of Alaskan and Canadian communities within the watershed and have personal ties to the resource.
-Additionally, Yukon River salmon are integral to the culture and way of life our Indigenous and rural partners.
+The health of Yukon River salmon populations is a priority for WCS, not only because of the ecological importance of salmon for fish, birds, and mammals in protected areas where they spawn and rear, such as the Koyukuk National Wildlife Refuge, Gates of the Arctic National Park, and the Arctic National Wildlife Refuge, but also our employees are members of Alaskan and Canadian communities within the watershed and have personal ties to the resource.
+Additionally, Yukon River salmon are integral to the culture and way of life of our Indigenous and rural partners.

 Adult coho salmon (bottom right) observed preparing to spawn in a Nenana River tributary in September 2025.
-A nomination to update the ADFG Anadromous Waters Catalog entry for this stream was submitted by WCS and incorporated, ensuring that the watercourse received proper protections from human-caused degradation under state law.
+A nomination to update the Alaska Department of Fish and Game’s Anadromous Waters Catalog entry for this stream was submitted by WCS and incorporated, ensuring that the watercourse received proper protections from human-caused degradation under Alaska law.
 Photo: Kevin Fraley/WCS

 WCS Social Science & Co-Production Specialist Taylor Stinchcomb shares takeaways from a small group dialogue at 2025 Interior Alaska Watershed Restoration Summit in Fairbanks, AK.
 Photo: Kevin Fraley/WCS